 Climb aboard an authentic lobster boat

 Motor out amid the islands and bays of the Maine coast for a unique vacation experience.
-Listen closely as the salty captain and crew describe the parts of the lobster trap and how they work, demonstrate how to haul a lobster trap, and tell you all about the anatomy and life cycle of these fascinating crustaceans.
+Listen closely as the salty captain and crew describe the parts of the lobster trap and how they work, demonstrate how to haul a lobster trap, and tell you all about these fascinating crustaceans’ anatomy and life cycle.

-Be sure to keep an eye out for seals and porpoises, eagles, ospreys, and other marine and birdlife as you chug back to shore.
+Keep an eye out for seals, porpoises, eagles, ospreys, and other marine and birdlife as you ride back to shore.

 When early settlers first consumed lobster, it was plentiful in waters around Maine, making it an extremely cheap food source.
 In fact, prisoners had to eat lobster so often that they fought to pass a rule, so they only had to eat lobster three times a week.
 Lobster was even fed to pigs or used as fishing bait or fertilizer.

 Today visitors arrive from all over the world ready to eat lobster at nearly every meal.
 The traditional way to eat one is steamed or boiled with a side of melted butter, and usually a bib and lots of hand wipes.
 If you order a “shore dinner,” it will come with a cup of lobster stew and some steamers.

 A True Maine experience means a lobster roll with homemade fries and a view of the ocean.
 But the choices don’t end there.
 Try a lobster omelet or benedict for a decadent breakfast.
 Lobster grilled cheese, lobster mac, and cheese, lobster dip or won tons, or a classic lobster salad make for a perfect lunch.
 Dinner time comes with offerings like lobster risotto, surf, and turf, or a lobster crepe.

 Truly adventurous diners can keep it going through dessert.
 If you look hard enough, you will find treats like lobster ice cream, lobster pudding, or cheesecakes.